 Then jump into the first step:

-Step 1: Tap the camera on the top left
+Step 1: Tap the plus icon on the top right

-Tap on the Go Live button.
-Instagram checks your phone’s internet connect briefly before streaming your live video.
+Tap on the recording icon.
+Instagram will briefly check your phone’s internet connection before starting your broadcast.

 Voila!
-That’s how to go live on Instagram in 3 steps.
-Told you it was simple.
+That’s how to go live on Instagram in two steps.
+See, we told you it was simple.